qubvel/segmentation_models/README.rst

     keras.backend.set_image_data_format('channels_last')
     # or keras.backend.set_image_data_format('channels_first')

-Created segmentaion model is just an instance of Keras Model, which can be build as easy as:
+Created segmentation model is just an instance of Keras Model, which can be build as easy as:

 .. code:: python